-In the event that the Bank's Tier I Capital, as reported in the Monthly Supervision Report in respect of September 2012 and calculated in accordance with the NBG's methodology then in effect, is less than eight per cent.
-(8%) of the Bank's Risk Weighted Assets ("RWA") as of 30 September 2012 (as reported in such Monthly Supervision Report), the Notes shall be automatically converted, on the Initial Maturity Date, into newly issued ordinary shares of the Bank at a specified price.
+In the event that the Bank's Tier I Capital, as reported in the Monthly Supervision Report in respect of September 2012 and calculated in accordance with the NBG's methodology then in effect, is less than 8% of the Bank's risk weighted assets ("RWA") as of 30 September 2012 (as reported in such Monthly Supervision Report), the CCPN shall be automatically converted, on the Initial Maturity Date, into newly issued ordinary shares of the Bank at a specified price.
 Any fraction of such newly issued ordinary shares shall be rounded down.
-The newly issued ordinary shares received by the Note holders in the event of such automatic conversion shall rank pari passu to all other ordinary shares then outstanding, and other rights in accordance with the Bank's Charter then in effect.
+The newly issued ordinary shares received by the CCPN holders in the event of such automatic conversion shall rank pari passu to all other ordinary shares then outstanding and other rights in accordance with the Bank's Charter then in effect.